BS-PMC-2026/BS-PMC-26-Team1/README.md

-# 🚀 ANTE — CI/CD Academic Learning Platform
+# 🚀 CI/CD Academic Learning Platform

 An interactive platform for teaching **CI/CD & DevOps** to students — built with Flask, featuring a secure Python sandbox, an embedded VS Code editor, and role-based panels for students, lecturers, and admins.